Account

 How do I prepare my artwork for Scodix foil?

-It is also essential to keep foil away from edges and folds.
+It is essential to keep foil away from edges and folds.
 We recommend leaving a 2mm gap around trim or fold lines and avoiding script or fine-detail fonts.
-Anything under 10pt can result in foil bleeding or loss of detail.
+Text under 10pt can result in foil bleeding or loss of detail.
 Note that Scodix is only applied to one side of the product, so be sure to design your artwork accordingly.

 Upload